There are times when your hair looks just perfect, without you doing anything special.

-Essential oils can also provide additional health benefits for skin and hair, since many of them are antibacterial, antifungal, and have other health and cleansing properties.
+Essential oils can also provide additional health benefits for skin and hair since many of them are antibacterial, antifungal and have other health and cleansing properties.

-Hold: clay products will offer varying levels of what is called “hold” – the ability of the product to hold the styling in place throughout the day.
+Clay products will offer varying levels of what is called hold – the ability of the product to hold the styling in place throughout the day.

-However, check the clay you are looking at to see if it offers a mild sheen or is truly a matt finish.
+However, check the clay you are looking at to see if it offers a mild sheen or is truly a matte finish.

-When choosing a clay, you need to make sure you understand, first your own hair type and condition, and second, the look you want to achieve.
+When choosing a clay, you need to make sure you understand, first your own hair type and condition and second, the look you want to achieve.

-In general, when you look, you will see clays labeled as matte, styling, barber, finishing, and molding clay.
+In general, when you look, you will see clays labeled as matte, styling, barber, finishing and molding clay.